Zulus under Shaka, approximately 5,000 (including auxillary allies)

 Earlier in the evening Shaka had arranged four of his regiments, the uDambedlu, the amaWombe, the Jubingwanga, and the uKangela in a circle on the crest of the hill.
 They were arranged five ranks deep, with the rear four ranks set back from the first, out of sight from the foot of the hill.
 Each man occupied a front of about four feet (a little over a meter).
 In the center of this circle, Shaka placed his two "Guards" regiments, the uFasimba and the izi-Cwe in reserve.
 All were sleeping in ranks.

 Shaka's biggest problem was that even while he held a strong defensive position on top of the steep hill, and even though he had great confidence in the fighting prowess and discipline of his Zulus, and even though the Ndwandwe numbers had been reduced by a few hundred on the first day at the ford, he still faced an overwhelming force.
-And the Ndwandwes were known as ferocious fighters.
+And the Ndwandwes were known as ferocious fighters, even though they had not adopted the new methods and weapons of the Zulu, they still fought to kill.

 But Shaka was counting on four factors in his favor: